 Unfiltered Honey: “Filtering” honey means processing the honey to remove very small particles, often even as small as the pollen.
 Filtering honey is not the same as straining honey, which is commonly done to remove bee parts and other large debris prior to jarring while still retaining the pollen and other beneficial qualities of honey.
 With filtration, honey is also often heated to become more liquid in order to make the filtering process easier, meaning that the honey is no longer raw.
 Therefore, unfiltered honey is not necessarily raw unless labelled so, but it will be closer to its state straight from the hive than honey that has been filtered.
 Choosing raw unfiltered honey ensures the most properties have been preserved.

-Knowing what these words mean will help you choose the best honey for you and for the environment.
+What Honey to Buy: Knowing what these words mean will help you choose the best honey for you and for the environment.
 Unfortunately there is little regulation on honey labelling, so it can be difficult to know for sure by these claims on labels alone.
-To make sure you get exactly what you’re looking for, the best thing is to look for small, artisanal or honey producers who are transparent about their production processes.
+If you’re looking for the least processed honey or honey that most closely resembles its natural form in the hive, the best thing is to look for small, artisanal honey producers who are transparent about their production processes.
 Try visiting your local farmers market, checking natural foods shops, or visiting grocery stores that carry a good variety of honey.

 You can also find high quality pure, raw, unfiltered and organic honey online at bigislandbees.com/collections/all-products.
 We produce three unique varietals on the Big Island of Hawaii, where we carefully tend to our own hives without the use of artificial feeds or chemical miticides.
 This care is then preserved by a slow and deliberate packing operation without the use of heat or filtration.